yuuire/guide/docs/privacy-settings/software/browsers/chrome/mobile.md

 * Always use secure connections: **On**
 * Use secure DNS
   * Use secure DNS: **On**
-    * Choose another provider -> Customised -> Choose a [privacy-respecting DNS provider](/recommendations/providers/dns-resolvers)
+    * Choose another provider -> Customised -> Select a [privacy-respecting DNS provider](/recommendations/providers/dns-resolvers)
 * Access payment methods: **Off**

 ## Advanced